charlielow/multi-step-ui/README.md

 ### What it is

-A lightweight framework for managing a multi-step user flow, for example...
+A lightweight framework for __managing a multi-step user flow__ providing step mapping and navigation through nested branches and a simple, extensible interface for Steps and Forks

-* __Enrollment or sign-up flow__ - _ask questions, collect user input_
+* __Enrollment, onboarding or sign-up flow__
-* Help / FAQ triage flow - _virtual call center "how may I direct your call?"_
+* Help / FAQ triage flow
-* Troubleshooting guide - _won't turn on? is it plugged in?_
+* Troubleshooting guide
-* Choose Your Own Adventure - _stay and fight or run away?_
+* Choose Your Own Adventure

-Providing step mapping and navigation through nested branches, and a simple yet extensible interface for Steps and Forks

 __Example pages__